Update 11:35am PST: IPAA link is broken again, so use this link to view the memo.

 Instead, Energy In Depth portrays modest origins, suggesting that its “website and affiliated educational programs were created by” a coalition of state-based oil and gas associations, whose logos are featured on the ‘About Us’ page.
 This all seems designed to leave the impression that the EID was launched by small, “independent petroleum producers” rather than by the largest oil and gas companies on the planet.

-Additionally, Enegy In Depth fails to acknowledge openly that its website URL was created by Dittus Communications , a Washington DC public relations firm best known for its work for major tobacco and nuclear industry interests.
-(Dittus is now part of Financial Dynamics, an international communications conglomerate.)
+Additionally, Energy In Depth fails to acknowledge openly that its website URL was created by Dittus Communications , a Washington DC public relations firm best known for its work for major tobacco and nuclear industry interests.
+(Dittus is now part of Financial Dynamics, an international communications conglomerate that became the Stategic Communications Division of FTI Consulting .)

 For a group that has accused Gasland director Josh Fox of creating an “alternate history,” and claims to want to “set the record straight” about the motives of anyone who dares to question the natural gas industry’s highly controversial hydrofracking practices, EID seems awfully disingenuous about its own ‘humble’ beginnings and ultimate interests.